teoshibin/COMP2042_CW_hcyst2/README.md

 ### How to play
 - Your main objective is to bring the frog back to its home, while not being ran over by trucks or drowned on its way home.
-- Numbers of respawn chance will be given.
+- Numbers of respawn chances will be given.
 - Different score will be awarded based on time spent of each frog.

     #### Controls